Putting It Together: Which Rule Applies?

 - Uses the recommendation primarily for personal, family, or household purposes

 -> Reg BI applies.
-Reg BI absorbs and exceeds Rule 2111.
+Reg BI absorbs and exceeds the suitability rule.
 Form CRS must be delivered per the CRS triggers.

 - Firm has a reasonable basis to believe the customer evaluates risk independently